wp-plugins/postman-gmail-extension/readme.txt

 1. A Postman port-test initiated from a GoDaddy.com WordPress site.

 == Changelog ==

+= 1.0.0 =
+* Stable release
+* Renamed Google API classes to prevent errors with other plugins using the Google API
+* Renamed Zend framework classes to prevent errors with other plugins using the Zend framework

 = 0.2.2 - 2015-03-06 =
 * Quick fix for collisions with other plugins that use the Google API